top of page

 Total cost = £811

 How does that cost compare to a registrar led ceremony at your venue?
 If you opted for a registrar to attend your venue instead of working with an independent celebrant, the fees vary depending on the local authority.
-The average cost for the registrar in Lancashire, North Yorkshire and Cumbria is £616.
+The average cost for the registrar on a Saturday in Lancashire, North Yorkshire and Cumbria is £616.
 So when you add in the notice and appointment costs the total is £727.
 This is broken down as follows:

 Notice of marriage = £70